US drops antitrust case over healthcare hiring agreements

 By Mike Scarcella

-U.S. prosecutors in a filing in Dallas federal court asked U.S. District Judge Sam Lindsay to dismiss charges against Surgical Care Affiliates LLC and a related entity, SCAI Holdings LLC.
+U.S. prosecutors in a filing in federal court in Dallas asked U.S. District Judge Sam Lindsay to dismiss charges against Surgical Care Affiliates LLC and a related entity, SCAI Holdings LLC.

 Deerfield, Illinois-based Surgical Care operates one of the country's largest ambulatory surgery centers.